lauramago/DBL000_dtuname/README.md

 ---

 ## 2. Get the project onto your computer or HPC

+Navigate to your project mother folder in the HPC or your local computer (e.g. DBL000).

 ### Option A — Using Git
 ```bash
 git clone https://github.com/<your-github-username>/<your-new-DBL-project-repo>.git #should look like https://github.com/johnsgit9/DBL123_johndoe.git